CatoCannizzo/catocannizzo.github.io/hcde439_PhysicalComputing/README.md

 **Instructor:** Nadya Peek

-**Teaching assistant:** Blair Subbaraman
+**Teaching assistant:** Brian Kinnee

-This is an example of a student page for HCDE439.
-Feel free to use this as a template, or create your own!
+This is an default lay out for Cato Cannizzo's for HCDE439 page.